Overview

 - GCE A-level ABB–BBC.

-- BTEC Level 3 Diploma DM with an A-Level at grade C.
+- BTEC Level 3 Extended Diploma DM in any subject, with an A-Level at grade C.

 A minimum of five GCSEs are required, including GCSE Mathematics grade C or grade 4 and GCSE English Language grade C or grade 4 or GCSE English Literature grade B or grade 5.